-How to Make a Ballet Barre for Home Use
+How to Make a DIY Ballet Barre for Home Use

 If you have ever wanted to create a ballet studio in your own home, you will want to install at least one ballet barre.
-Building a ballet barre at home allows aspiring ballerinas and the many fans of ballet-inspired exercises to workout an achieve a dancers physique.
+Building a ballet barre at home allows aspiring ballerinas and the many fans of ballet-inspired exercises to work out and achieve a dancer's physique.

 You will need a few items to get started: